Top Ten Best Books of All Time

 11 Catching Fire - Suzanne Collins

 Personally, this was better than The Hunger Games.
-In my opinion, it was fresh yet still went along the same guidelines as The Hunger Games does.
+In my opinion, it was fresh yet still followed the same guidelines as The Hunger Games.
 This is one of the few sequels that improve after the first book.
 10/10.

-Catching Fire is my favorite book ever, but ask yourselves, do you think HG, Hobbit, Harry Potter, even the Bible, are going to be up there in 2014 when the film Divergent comes out (as is said to happen)?
-Nope.
-Just wait, read the book Divergent, and see when I am right.
+Catching Fire is my favorite book ever.
+Ask yourselves, do you think Harry Potter, The Hobbit, and even the Bible will still top the charts in 2014 when the film Divergent is released, as is expected?
+Just wait, read Divergent, and see if I'm right.

-I actually thought this book was better than The Hunger Games or the one she wrote before this.
-This book and this movie are so well written and acted.
+I actually thought this book was better than The Hunger Games, the one she wrote before this.
+This book and the movie are so well written and acted.
 This book is just amazing!

 12 The Catcher in the Rye - J.D.
 Salinger